-As Tomatoes have high water content, they work perfect as filling food.
+As tomatoes have high water content, they work perfect as filling food.
 Tomatoes, with its water content moisturises our skin and keeps it healthy and shiny.
-This is makes this one of the main benefits of tomato.

 Being rich in potassium content, it gives about 237 mg of potassium which is useful for controlling heart rate and is helpful in preventing heart diseases and strokes.

 The vitamins such as vitamin A, flavonoid B complex, thiamine, folates, niacin etc. are also present in tomatoes that help cure skin and eye diseases.

 5. High Blood Pressure:

 Tomatoes, with a powerful punch of minerals and nutrients also help in safeguarding our body from High Blood Pressure and High Cholesterol.

 6. Good for Bones and Teeth:

 Being rich in Calcium, it tends to improve bone strength and bone formation in the body.
 It is also beneficial in maintaining the teeth in healthy state.

 Some of its flavonoid antioxidants, such as lycopene and zea-xanthin are best known to health specialists for their anti-free radical behaviour.

 [ Read: Benefits of Avacado for Skin ]